ITPNYU/ICM-2020-Code/README.md

 Syllabus for ITP Foundation Course Introduction to Computational Media: Code

 ## Syllabus Overview
+The following is an overview of how we will be spending class time over the next 7 weeks.
+The specifics of what you cover will be determined week to week by your instructor.
+The material you are responsible for will be detailed on the Homework page (see links below.) for each section.
 * 1 -- [Introduction and Drawing](weeks/01_intro.md)
 * 2 -- [Animation: Variables](weeks/02_animation.md)
 * 3 -- [Interaction: Conditionals](weeks/03_interaction.md)